Partnering to support the spread and sustainability of Child-Parent Psychotherapy

 She is the developer of the Ripple Effect Curriculum, a manualized curriculum designed to support the development of trauma-informed systems by sharing core trauma concepts using a combination of stories, visuals metaphors, and clinical vignettes.
 She has conducted over 34 Ripple Effect trainings in 15 states as well as in Norway and Sweden.
 She has also authored 6 chapters on diversity-informed practice and trains regularly on this topic.

-She has written numerous children's books that serve as population-based interventions for children who have experienced stressful events, including the Trinka and Sam disaster series and Once I Was Very Very Scared, which has been translated into English, Spanish, Arabic, Turkish, and German.
+She has written numerous children's books that serve as population-based interventions for children who have experienced stressful events, including the Trinka and Sam disaster series, Once I Was Very Very Scared, which has been translated into English, Spanish, Arabic, Turkish, and German, and You Weren't With Me, which is available in English and Spanish, and was written to support families who have experienced stressful separations.

 In her spare time she enjoys hanging out with family, cuddling with her cat Loki, and baking.
 She has a mission to bake 1000 pies and a pie in all 50 states.